charles-wesley-bodhanam/aws-cicd-demo-app/README.md

-# AWS CI/CD Pipeline with Docker and CodeDeploy
+# AWS CI/CD Pipeline with Docker and CodeDeploy - Upgraded to Blue/Green Deployment with Zero Downtime

 This project demonstrates an end-to-end CI/CD pipeline implemented on AWS to automate the build, containerization, and deployment of a Node.js application on EC2.

 ---

+## Project Upgrade Summary

+This project was upgraded from a basic in-place deployment model to a **production-grade Blue/Green deployment architecture** to eliminate downtime and deployment risk.

+### Key Upgrade Highlights:
+- Migrated from in-place deployments to **AWS CodeDeploy Blue/Green deployments**
+- Implemented **zero-downtime traffic switching** using replacement EC2 instances
+- Added **automated rollback safety** for failed deployments
+- Introduced **S3-based artifact versioning** for controlled releases
+- Resolved real-world deployment failures related to lifecycle hooks and permissions

+---

 ## Architecture Overview

-GitHub → AWS CodePipeline → AWS CodeBuild → Amazon ECR → AWS CodeDeploy → EC2
+GitHub
+- AWS CodePipeline
+- AWS CodeBuild (Docker build & ECR push)
+- Amazon ECR (Private Image Registry)
+- AWS CodeDeploy (Blue/Green Deployment)
+- EC2 Auto Scaling Group (Replacement Instances)

 ---